 Four Ways of Not Writing Software Bugs

-An old joke goes that the chief executive of a large tech company gives a speech in which he asserts that, had cars been developed like software, they would cost a hundredth of what they do now & run twice as far on a litre.
-“Yes”, an automotive exec replies later, “and they would crash once a week & when you call for service, they’d tell you to reinstall the engine.”
+An old joke goes that the chief executive of a large tech company gives a speech in which he asserts that, had cars been developed like software, they would cost a hundredth of what they do now and run twice as far on a litre.
+“Yes”, an automotive exec replies later, “and they would crash once a week and when you call for service, they’d tell you to reinstall the engine.”

 Or to borrow someone else’s words: